KamranAzeem/kubernetes-katas/05-cpu-and-memory-limits.md

 ```

 You can *describe* the nginx deployment and the related pod and replica-set.
-If no cpu and memory limits were provided when this deployment was created, then you will not find that information in the describe deployment|rs|pod commands.
+If no cpu and memory limits were provided when this deployment was created, then you will not find that information in the deployment/rs/pod description.

 ```
 $ kubectl describe deployment nginx